abi-am/omicss-25/NGS data analysis & file manipulation/annotation/samtool_practice.md

 samtools depth -r chr16:1000000-2000000 sample.bam | awk '{sum+=$3} END {print sum/NR}'

 Explanation:
-`samtools depth` reports per-base coverage, and `awk` computes the average.
+`samtools depth` reports per-base coverage in the defined region (`-r` is for region), and `awk` computes the average: column 3 is where depth values are, so you sum them up and divide by the number of lines/records.
 -->

 ---